 In contrast to the brevity of Rogan, someone like Scott Alexander excels at composing detailed, well-researched opinions that are well-received by a large, ideologically-diverse audience.
 Such opinions if composed by someone who is not as deft with words or as attentive to the ‘opposing side’ and accuracy would likely be met with considerably more objection or even outright derision.
 Scott can write an essay praising capitalism, and even Marxists who disagree with the premise can still respect Scott’s willingness to entertain, rather than dismiss, criticisms of capitalism.

-So this means one must occupy one of two extremes: writing lengthy, air-tight arguments backed by considerable data, as someone like Lyn Alden does, or have a knack for composing terse opinions that are incisive and pack a punch, like Rogan or Ben Shapiro.
+So this means one must occupy one of two extremes: writing lengthy, air-tight arguments backed by considerable data, or have a knack for composing terse opinions that are incisive and pack a punch, like Rogan or Ben Shapiro.
 The latter is related to the the so-called ‘hot take’.
 The idea is to express an opinion that many people can relate to on either side of the aisle, is not obvious [if it’s too obvious, then it’s not funny or clever], and exposes the sort of logical inconsistencies of whoever the target is but without moralizing about the issue.
 Here is an example:

 People will dismiss Joe Rogan's health advice because 'hE's NoT a dOcTor' and then go get medical advice from Bill Gates. 🤣